 Duration: 20-25 minutes

-Clothing wise, Welcome Round is the most laid back.
-At some schools, you and your fellow rushees may receive a matching recruitment t-shirt for this round, which you can accessorize however you choose with jeans, fun pants, a skirt, or appropriate-length shorts.
-If you have the freedom to choose your entire look, then dress like you’re going out to dinner with your girlfriends, but don’t go overboard with a dress and heels just yet (save that for later rounds!)
-Opt for a simple top with a fun pair of shorts with sandals or flats.
+Clothing-wise, this round is the most laid back.
+At some schools, you and your fellow rushees may receive a matching recruitment t-shirt to wear, which you can accessorize however you choose with jeans, fun pants, a skirt, or appropriate-length shorts.
+If you have the freedom to choose your entire look, then dress like you’re going out to dinner with your girlfriends, but don’t go overboard with a dress and heels just yet.
+Opt for a simple top with a fun skirt and sandals or flats.

 What to Wear: